Indo-German Fast Track Mechanism

 Germany is one of India's most important partners both bilaterally and in the global context.
 It has been a part of India's growth story since pre-Independence.
 Germany is the 7th largest foreign investor in India, with major sectors attracting foreign direct investments being auto components, electrical machinery and capital goods, chemicals and services.
 These burgeoning economic ties have led to more than 1,600 Indo-German Collaboration Agreements and 600 Indo-German joint ventures in India, providing employment to around 200,000 people.

-To further strengthen this partnership, the Department of Industrial Policy and Promotion (DIPP), Ministry of Commerce and Industry, Government of India and the Federal Ministry of Economic Affairs and Energy, Germany institutionalised an Indo-German Fast-track Mechanism.
+To further strengthen this partnership, the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry, Government of India and the Federal Ministry of Economic Affairs and Energy, Germany institutionalised an Indo-German Fast-track Mechanism.
 This bilateral agreement, signed during Chancellor Merkel’s visit to India in October 2015, intents to fast-track investments by German companies in India.

 "I was very glad we were able to sign the fast-track agreement today so that the speed with which you provide licences to companies to set up the business is increased." - Hon'ble Chancellor of Germany, Angela Merkel